-Vibroliposuction removes fat from your body by suction.
-In this procedure, thin, blunt-ended tubes (cannulas) are inserted through small incisions under the skin.
-The back and forth of the cannula at the level of the fat deposits allows them to be sucked up.
+Vibroliposuction removes fat from your body through suction.
+In this procedure, thin, blunt-tipped tubes (cannulas) are inserted through small incisions under the skin.
+The back and forth of the cannula at the level of fat deposits allow them to be sucked.

-The equipment used, a motorized cannula, causes a vibration which contributes to the liquefaction of the fat which is going to be removed.
+The equipment used, a motorized cannula, causes a vibration which contributes to the liquefaction of the fat which will be removed.
 In the traditional liposuction process, the doctor makes movements for the removal of fat.
-The motorized handpiece achieves these movements mechanically, and since these movements are faster and more standardized, this allows for more consistent results.
-The realization of the act being simpler and easier, it reduces the time of the surgery.
+The motorized handpiece performs these movements mechanically, and since these movements are faster and more standardized, this allows for smoother results.
+The performance of the act being simpler and easier, it reduces the time of the surgery.

-- Because vibroliposuction incisions are 1-2mm, the scars are small and very inconspicuous;
+- Because the vibroliposuction incisions are 1 to 2mm, the scars are small and hardly visible;

-- Most vibroliposuction scars fade and are barely visible over time.
+- Most vibroliposuction scars disappear and are barely noticeable over time.
 Visible scarring is more common when large cannulas are used and in patients who have dark pigmentation;

 - However, the quality of healing depends on genetic factors and it is possible to observe hypertrophic healing;

-- The scar may be rarely associated with dyschromia, which is a spot on dark (hyperpigmented) or light (hypopigmented) skin.
+- Rarely, the scar may be associated with dyschromia, which is a patch on dark (hyperpigmentation) or light (hypopigmented) skin.

-Although the scars from the incisions are in most cases permanent, they fade and improve over time.
-Dr. Christophe Desouches, your cosmetic surgeon from Marseille, will make every effort to place scars in hidden areas and minimize them, with the aim of achieving the desired result with the most discreet scars possible.
+Although scars from the incisions are in most cases permanent, they fade and improve over time.
+Dr Christophe Desouches, your Marseille cosmetic surgeon, will make every effort to place scars in hidden areas and minimize them, in order to achieve the desired result with the most discreet scars possible.

-What are the consequences of the vibroliposuction procedure?
+What are the consequences of the vibroliposuction intervention?

-Dr. Christophe Desouches will study with you the time needed before you can return to your normal level of sports and social activity.
+Dr Christophe Desouches will study with you for the necessary time before you can return to your normal level of sports and social activity.
 After surgery, you will receive detailed instructions on your postoperative care, as well as information on: